carolinamattsson/transfer-velocity-of-money/README.md

 The final step produces two neat datasets of empirical holding times, treating the small untracked pairs in two different ways.
 The first uses the creation of the system to provide an upper bound on each untracked duration (`--timewindow_beg "2020-01-25 00:00:00.000000"`).
 The second uses the moment funds became untracked as a lower bound on each untracked duration.
 This lets us quantify the measurement uncertainty introduced by the size limit in tracking; at 0.01 Sarafu this is truly negligible.

-For further details, please consult our implementation section, the referenced papers, the `--help` documentation, and the careful explanations of the examples in the `follow-the-money` repository.
+For further details, please consult our implementation section, Mattsson & Takes (2021), the `--help` documentation, and the careful explanations of the examples in the `follow-the-money` repository.

 To reproduce our analysis, please update the filepaths and run `follow.sh` in the command line: